AuroraStorm-sw/Inspired-Ink/README.md

 | Links            | All of the links throughout the page are fully functional                                                                                      | Pass |
 | Buttons          | All of the buttons direct me to their designated function                                                                                      | Pass |
 | Footer           | I can reach the different social medias sites via the footer, and they all open in new tabs.                                                   | Pass |

+## Responsiveness

+The deployed app has been tested across these web browsers with full responsiveness:
+    - Firefox
+    - Google Chrome
+    - Microsoft Edge

 # Bugs